Questions? Call or text anytime πŸ“ž 818-446-9627

 A Primal Need to Prevent Future Harm

 Hypervigilance is your brain's misguided attempt to protect you and your baby.
-It operates on the faulty logic that if it can just anticipate every possible danger, it can prevent another trauma from occurring.
+It operates on the faulty logic that if it can just anticipate every possible danger, it can prevent another from occurring.
 The problem is that this state of constant alert is unsustainable and deeply damaging to your own well-being.

 What Does Postpartum Hypervigilance Look and Feel Like?